Dense Fog Advisory issued for Allendale, Beaufort, Charleston, Coastal Colleton by NWS - NewsBreak

 weather.gov

-Dense Fog Advisory issued for Central Horry, Coastal Georgetown, Coastal Horry, Florence by NWS
+Dense Fog Advisory issued for Bulloch, Candler, Coastal Bryan, Coastal Chatham by NWS

-Effective: 2023-01-03 04:11:00 EST Expires: 2023-01-03 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your low beam headlights, and leave plenty of braking distance between you and the vehicle ahead.
-If navigating across inland waterways such as Winyah Bay, Intra- Coastal Waterway and local rivers and tributaries, slow down, make sure running lights are displayed.
-And additionally, make use of GPS, depth finders and the local aids to navigation.
-Target Area: Central Horry; Coastal Georgetown; Coastal Horry; Florence; Inland Georgetown; Marion; Northern Horry; Williamsburg DENSE FOG ADVISORY IN EFFECT UNTIL 10 AM EST THIS MORNING * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...Florence, Marion, Williamsburg, Coastal Horry, Inland Georgetown, Coastal Georgetown, Central Horry and Northern Horry Counties. * WHEN...Until 10 AM EST this morning. * IMPACTS...Hazardous driving conditions due to low visibility.
+Effective: 2023-01-03 06:52:00 EST Expires: 2023-01-03 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If driving, slow down, use your headlights, and leave plenty of distance ahead of you.
+Target Area: Bulloch; Candler; Coastal Bryan; Coastal Chatham; Coastal Liberty; Coastal McIntosh; Effingham; Evans; Inland Bryan; Inland Chatham; Inland Liberty; Inland McIntosh; Jenkins; Long; Screven; Tattnall DENSE FOG ADVISORY REMAINS IN EFFECT UNTIL 10 AM EST THIS MORNING * WHAT...Visibility one quarter mile or less in dense fog. * WHERE...All of southern South Carolina and southeast Georgia. * WHEN...Until 10 AM EST Tuesday. * IMPACTS...Hazardous driving conditions due to low visibility.

 Comments / 0